mbradle/wnutils/doc/source/read_tutorial.rst

 Read properties of a zone in the groups as floats.
 ..................................................

+One often wants the properties of a zone in the groups as floats.
-In a webnucleo HDF5 file, a zone is contained in a group and typically represents a spatial region.
-Zones are specified by three labels, which we denote by a :obj:`tuple`.
-To retrieve the properties `time`, `t9`, and `rho` in all group for the zone with labels `1`, `0`, `0`, type::
+To retrieve the properties `time`, `t9`, and
+`rho` in all group for the zone with labels `1`, `0`, `0`, type::

      >>> zone = ('1','0','0')